lolyhop/gnn-wiki-project/README.md

 But this rigorous filtering came with a heavy price tag.
 While we successfully realized a high-quality core of **7,934 IT-related articles** (removing over 6,600 noisy nodes), we severely fragmented the graph structure.
 When you delete a node, you delete its edges.
 Our total link count plummeted from 44,008 to just 7,859.

 This left us with many isolated islands — a major problem for GNNs that rely on connectivity to learn.
 How did we fix this broken topology?
 We will tackle that in the Graph Reconstruction section.

+> The implementation of noise filtering module and automated labeling pipeline can be found in the **[Google Colab Notebook](https://colab.research.google.com/drive/1c55d5NWsLDx1TeKmOrYUJJ4kTc5ZbWNG?usp=sharing)**

 ## 4. From Chaos to Classes: Automated Labeling